List of constituencies of the Jharkhand Legislative Assembly

-The Jharkhand Legislative Assembly is the unicameral legislature of the state of Jharkhand in Eastern India.
+There are 81 constituencies of the Jharkhand Legislative Assembly, the unicameral legislature of the state of Jharkhand in Eastern India.
 Its seat is at Ranchi, the capital of the state, and it sits for a term of five years unless it is dissolved early.
+(Note: A Legislative Assembly can be dissolved early, under Article 174 of the Indian Constitution, in a few situations including a hung assembly and the inability of any alliance to form a majority.)
 Jharkhand is India's fourteenth largest state by population and the fifteenth largest by area.

-Since its creation it has had 81 single-seat constituencies, each of which directly elects a representative.
+Constituency boundaries are periodically redrawn by the delimitation commission which tries to keep them as geographically compact areas, and with due consideration to existing boundaries of administrative units.
+The latest census is used to draw the boundaries and every assembly constituency has to be completely within a parliamentary constituency.
+Jharkhand's constituencies are single-seat ones, and they each directly elect a representative based on a first past the post election.